-Federal Work-Study is real, on-the-job training and is a way to obtain important pre-graduation work experience.
+Federal Work-Study (FWS) is real, on-the-job training and is a way to obtain important pre-graduation work experience.
 Expect to treat your Work-Study job as a professional position—it's a great opportunity to develop skills, network in your field, and build a solid reference for future employment.
 Work-Study students are vital to the University's daily operations and are a valued part of our workforce.

 Students with Work-Study positions typically work anywhere from 10-12 hours a week.
 Students may not work more than 20 hours per week total.

 The pay rate for Work-Study positions is based on the responsibilities of the job, but pay ranges from $12.50-$13.00 an hour.
 A Federal Work-Study award is the amount a student may earn during the academic year.
 The funds are not credited to the student's tuition bill, instead students will receive a paycheck on a biweekly basis.